-- It is important to combine aerobic type exercise (this is anything that gets your heart rate up to your goal discuss with Dr. Ellner) with resistance training (lifting weights).
+- It is important to combine aerobic type exercise (this is anything that gets you to your goal heart rate-discuss this number with Dr. Ellner) with resistance training (lifting weights).
 The combination of the two is what raises your metabolism, which keeps the weight off and helps skin to shrink. - Aerobic exercise burns more fat while you're doing the exercise, but resistance training increases your metabolism more overall, both while you are doing the aerobic part and for hours after you have already stopped exercising.
-In plain terms, lifting light weights in addition to your aerobic workout makes you burn more calories during your aerobic workout and it keeps your body burning calories long after you have stopped exercising. - Those who have a balanced exercise routine tend to do better in the long run than those who do just aerobic workouts.

-• Lack of appropriate exercise leads to loss of muscle, which is the leading cause of weight re-gain!!
+In plain terms, lifting light weights in addition to your aerobic workout makes you burn more calories during your aerobic workout and it keeps your body burning calories long after you have stopped exercising. - Those who have a balanced exercise routine tend to do better in the long run than those who do just aerobic workouts. - Lack of appropriate exercise leads to loss of muscle, which is the leading cause of weight re-gain!!